cosmicexplorer/grouplink/README.md

     - if that config exists, retrieve and send the block to any number of other known ledgers (your bank, ideally)
     - Oh and your only banking identity is just a separate *ledger chat* with your bank’s public identity.
         - You should be able to stay as a completely anonymous identity, and present only a credential with secret info signed by your bank.
+- **This would be a really neat way to test traffic anonymization techniques [^some-graph-anonymization-paper],** since *it's easier to chunk money than messages*.

 ### Cryptographically Auditing Corporations
 But also, banking isn’t as important as **cryptographically auditing corporations**!!!!
 If we require corporations to produce such a blockchain of their accounting, it can be cryptographically verified at each step.
 This should be good for accounting folks so they can know exactly who introduced a change.